MicrosoftDocs/power-automate-docs/flow-docs/email-triggers.md

 1. In the **Subject Filter** box, enter the text that your flow uses to filter incoming emails.

-     In this example, I'm interested in any email that has the word "lottery" in the subject.
+     In this example, we're interested in any email that has the word "lottery" in the subject.

     ![Advanced options](./media/email-triggers/email-triggers-subject-text.png)

 [!INCLUDE [add-mobile-notification-action](includes/add-mobile-notification-action.md)]

-1. Enter the details for the mobile notification you'd like to receive when an email that matches the **Subject Filter** you specified earlier arrives.
+1. Enter the details for the mobile notification you want to receive when you receive an email that matches the **Subject Filter** you specified earlier.

     ![Notification details](./media/email-triggers/email-triggers-4.png)